Find Any Part in 3D: Experiments

-\textbf{\partnete.} \cref{table:miou_partnete_all} provides comprehensive evaluations on \partnete, both on the subset (for all methods) and on the full set (for methods that are fast enough to evaluate on the full set).
+\textbf{\partnete.} \cref{table:miou_partnete_all} shows results on \partnete, both on the subset (for all methods) and on the full set (for methods that are fast enough to evaluate on the full set).
 PartSLIP++, trained on this dataset, achieves the highest performance with the ``\texttt{\{part\}}" prompts, yet is very sensitive to prompt variation.
 We note that PartSLIP++ also releases category-specific checkpoints, but we use the cross-category checkpoint for fairness of comparison.
-This dataset is more challenging for our method because 1) many objects contain small parts that are not geometrically or colorfully prominent, such as buttons on a surface with the same color.
-2) Some objects have very sparse labels, such as a bottle with only less than $10\%$ of points labeled as ``lid".
-Our method has a tendency to predict densely (i.e. less likely to predict ``no label"), and thus performs less well on this dataset.
+This dataset is more challenging for our method because many objects contain small parts that are not geometrically or colorfully prominent, such as buttons on a surface with the same color.
 Nevertheless, we see our method to be more robust to rotation and prompt variation, and clearly outperforms the other baselines that are not trained on this dataset.
 Furthermore, PartSLIP++ is a slow 2D-3D aggregation method, taking up to 3 minutes per object.
 Our method is over 30$\times$ faster.